cosmos72/schemesh/doc/lineedit/key.md

 (linectx-keytable-insert! linectx-default-keytable PROCEDURE BYTE-SEQUENCE)
 ```
 where
-* `PROCEDURE` is the scheme procedure to execute when the desired key is pressed
+* `PROCEDURE` is the scheme function to execute when the desired key is pressed
 * `BYTE-SEQUENCE` is the sequence of bytes produced by such key press,<br/>
   and must be encoded as one of: a fixnum, a list of fixnums, a bytevector or a string.